About a decade ago, a friend and client partner introduced me to the concept of “procedural justice,” and I have been applying it ever since.

 Here is another situation related to a difficult client conversation that will feel familiar to many of you.

 Consider a situation in which a services team is just wrapping up a project with a client.
-The client is happy and has requested the team take on a second project of a similar scope.
+The client is happy and has requested the team take on a second project of similar scope.
 The project team lead reports that the client had some challenges providing their review feedback in a timely fashion, which caused challenges on the first project.
 During the project, the team lead had mentioned a few times that the client partner’s performance had caused setbacks for the team, but no formal change order or complaint was shared with the client.
 However, the team lead was frustrated, as was the team.

 Procedurally unjust action: